-The representation of PWD for Quality Step Increases is 1.4%, less than the 12% benchmark goal.
-The representation of PWTD for Quality Step Increases is 0.2%, less than the 2% benchmark goal.
-(No Table B13 this year).
-Performance Based Pay Increases are not currently being tracked.
+goal.
+The representation of PWTD for Quality Step Increases is 0.0% (down from 0.2% in the previous year), less than the 2% benchmark goal.
+The representation of PWD for Performance Based Pay Increases is 3.37%% (was not tracked in the previous year), less than the 12% benchmark goal.
+The representation of PWTD for Performance Based Pay Increases is 0.26% (was not tracked in the previous year), less than the 2% benchmark goal.
+(Table B13 this year).

-Other Awards Total (#) Reportable Disability % Without Reportable Disability % Targeted Disability % Without Targeted Disability % Total Performance Based Pay Increases Awarded 0 0.00 0.00 0.00 0.00 a.
+Other Awards Total (#) Reportable Disability % Without Reportable Disability % Targeted Disability % Without Targeted Disability % Total Performance Based Pay Increases Awarded 386 48.15 43.12 20.00 54.55 a.
 Other Types of Recognition (PWD)